slorber/scalable-frontend-with-elm-or-redux/redux-ship-clarus/README.md

 * the patches, which represent elementary and local updates;
 * the commits, which are a set of patches applied at the same time.

 The aim of this separation is to be more explicit about what we are doing.
 The naming commit / patch is an analogy with Git: a commit represents the "what", a patch represent the "how".
-Another difference is that there can be many patches into a commit (as many as modified files).
+Another difference is that there can be many patches into a commit (as many as modified files in the case of Git).

 For example, when we get a new gif url, we emit the single commit:
 ```js